dmzlab/nagios_plugins/README.md

 nagios_plugins
 ==============

-A collection of plugins for Nagios
+A small collection of plugins for Nagios.